AndrewRadev/multichange.vim/README.md

 ![Demo](http://i.andrewradev.com/b67a88ca3660b2c41f9afe7c1bd88460.gif)

 The plugin exposes a command, `:Multichange`, that enters a special "multi" mode.
-In this mode, any change of a word with a "c" mapping is propagated throughout the entire file.
+In this mode, any change of a word with a "c" mapping is propagated throughout the entire file (or to a selected area).
 Example:

 ``` python
 def add(one, two):